Michael McFadyen's Scuba Diving Web Site

 Marys Reef

 This dive site was discovered by St George Scuba Club member, Phil Short in about 2012.
-He found it when running back from a dive at Marley Point.
-When he ended up diving it, he named it after his wife Mary who was diving with him that day.
+He found it when running back to Port Hacking from a dive at Marley Point.
+When he ended up diving it, he named it after his wife Mary who was diving with him the day he found it.

 Once at the GPS mark, if the wind is from the south, head south till the reef drops from 16 metres to about 20 metres.
 Anchor here.
 If the wind is from any other direction, drop anchor right on the reef top.
 Make sure you let out a lot of line as if the anchor moves off the top, you will need more line so you can hook it in.